Skip to content

 Bash completion

-Run your program with a bundled mininterface executable to start a tutorial that will install bash completion.
+Run your program through the bundled mininterface executable to start a tutorial that installs bash completion.

 $ mininterface integrate ./program